zjpeterson/servicenow.itsm/README.md

 # WARNING

-This is a fork of https://github.com/ansible-collections/servicenow.itsm.
+This is a fork of [servicenow.itsm](https://github.com/ansible-collections/servicenow.itsm).
 You probably want that instead.

-This fork collection exists to make the changes in https://github.com/ansible-collections/servicenow.itsm/pull/64 usable via Ansible Galaxy prior to merge and release.
+This fork collection exists to make the changes in [servicenow.itsm #64](https://github.com/ansible-collections/servicenow.itsm/pull/64) usable via Ansible Galaxy prior to merge and release.
 It is therefore capable of performing OAuth logins via Refresh Token.

 Below this message is original contents of this README.